svlentink/myhugoblogs/blog.lent.ink/content/2021/freelancer-tax-advantage.md

 by 2.4 times as a freelancer.
 Note that this only applies to goods that you need for your business, like a phone, laptop etc.
-Or you can be create; a friend of mine wanted a camera drone and bought it on his business.
+Or you can be creative; a friend of mine wanted a camera drone and bought it on his business.
 He makes one video per year for a customer besides using it for all his vacations.
 Or someone using his vacation home for ocassional painting workshops/retreats, making it a business cost.